 This space has the structure of an algebraic variety independent of the complex structure on $X$.
 When $\cC$ is semisimple, $\cM_\xi$ is a parabolic character variety as defined earlier, but we do not make such restriction on $\cC$.
 Also we do not assume that $\cC$ satisfies a genericity condition.

 Our basic aim is to compute the E-polynomial (or Hodge-Deligne polynomial) of $\cM_\xi$.
-For this purpose, we propose a geometric technique, which allow us to deal with the cases in which $\xi$ is of Jordan type.
-Our method depends on certain basic properties of E-polynomials, in particular the additive property (Proposition \ref{thm:basics}(i)), which allows us to compute these polynomials using stratifications.
+For this purpose, we propose a geometric technique, which allows us to deal with the cases in which $\xi$ is presented in Jordan form.
+Our method depends on certain basic properties of E-polynomials, in particular the additive property (Proposition \ref{thm:basics}(i)), which allow us to compute these polynomials using stratifications.
 We also require methods for handling fibrations which are locally trivial in the analytic topology but not in the Zariski topology (Propositions \ref{basics2}, \ref{prop:fibration} and \ref{prop:e-total-space}).
 Our main results are explicit formulae for the E-polynomials for $g=1$ and $g=2$ for the five different moduli spaces corresponding to $\xi$ being $\Id$, $-\Id$, diagonal with different eigenvalues $\xi_\lambda=\left( \right)$, and of either of the two Jordan types $J_+=\left( \right)$, $J_-=\left( \right)$.
 These results can be summarised as follows:

 \begin{thm} Let $X$ be a complex curve of genus $g=1$.
 Then the E-polynomials of $\cM_\xi$ are as follows:

 where $q=\, uv$, $e(\cM_\xi)\in \ZZ[u,v]$. \end{thm}

 \begin{thm} Let $X$ be a complex curve of genus $g=2$.
 Then